Fixed-price contract: KC-46 Pegasus

 The U.S. Boeing KC-46 Pegasus contract was a fixed price contract.
 Due to its history of cost overruns, it is an example of how fixed price contracts place the risk upon the vendor, in this case Boeing.
 Total cost overruns for this aircraft have totaled about $1.9 billion.
 However, Boeing was able to absorb those costs and has gained US Air Force approval to begin producing the KC-46.

 Construction

 The Canadian Construction Documents Committee's "Stipulated Price Contract" (CCDC-2), revised in February 2008, provides for a property owner and prime contractor to agree that work is done for a fixed price or lump sum.

+Real estate

+In real estate and insurance, a binder is a temporary contract that fixes the price, subject to the final payment and sale at the closing.